 ZARTAN: My USP and advice is "Do it yourself”.
-Don't pay a middleman to format, or publish, or god forbid, go write your book!"
+Don't pay a middleman to format, or publish, or God forbid, to go and write your book for you!"

 Especially in the beginning, you are going to make so many mistakes.
 So you gotta get out there, get your feet wet, mix it up a bit, and blast through.
 It's harrowing in the beginning; those first reviews of your book can cause serious physical pain in your chest.
 But you gotta do it.

 The spoils go the victors and risk takers, full stop.

 Or, you can be like one of those dweebs who pays a "done for you" service which writes, formats, publishers, and launches "your" book to a New York Times bestseller so you can pat yourself on the back.

 Where's the satisfaction in that!?
 It's "your" f-ing book, and somebody else wrote it?!
 No thanks.
 I'll take the pain and scars of the bad reviews over a ghostwriter and an NYT fake title any day.